 Swimming is a great activity to indulge in with your dog.
-Not only does it refresh and relax their mind, but it also helps keep them cool during summers.
-It is also a good way to increase communication and spend quality time with your pooch.
+Not only does it refresh and relax their mind, but it also helps them stay cool during the summer.
+It is also a great way to strengthen communication and spend quality time with your dog.

 Never force your dog into the water as it may scare them for life.
 They may start feeling suffocated and trapped.
 Your pet should feel like entering the swimming pool by themselves.